agclayton/DESeqUI/README.md

 **Significance level**: Here you can define which level of significance you want to set.
 The default DESeq2 value is 0.1 which was kept in DESeqUI.

-**Alternative Hypothesis**: As the name implies, this option defines the alternative hypothesis which should be tested for, Depending on the experimental design.
+**Alternative Hypothesis**: As the name implies, this option defines the alternative hypothesis which should be tested for, depending on the experimental design: If you compare full transcriptomes and you want to see the full effect of treatment against control, keep the option at 'both'.
+If you did a pulldown and you only want to see, what is interacting with your protein, set it to 'Greater'.

 The class enrichment parameters can be left as they are for now.